 You can also consider renting a car.
 There are companies offering one-way car rentals so you can drop your vehicle off in Split without additional costs.
-I highly recommend using AutoEurope for all your car rentals, it will compare dozens of different companies to ensure you can get the best possible price.
+I highly recommend using AutoEurope or RentalCars for all your car rentals, it will compare dozens of different companies to ensure you can get the best possible price.

 Trains are not particularly cheap nor convenient, as a train ticket from Budapest to Split will cost you over €100.
 They are also the slowest way to travel, and you will even have to change stations along the way.
 Trains in Croatia are notoriously slow, but this fact may not necessarily be a downside if you plan on sleeping most of the time.

 Great choice for both budget and speed are buses.
 Budapest and Split are connected on daily routes (check Flixbus!).
 Bus ride from Budapest to Split takes about 10 hours, excluding any potential station transfers, and tickets are available all year long starting at €40.